Ali-Stanford/PointNetCFD/README.md

 **[A point-cloud deep learning framework for prediction of fluid flow fields on irregular geometries](https://aip.scitation.org/doi/full/10.1063/5.0033376)**

     @article{kashefi2021PointNetCFD,
-      author = {Kashefi, Ali  and Rempe, Davis  and Guibas, Leonidas J. }, title = {A point-cloud deep learning framework for prediction of fluid flow fields on irregular geometries}, journal = {Physics of Fluids},
+      author = {Kashefi, Ali  and Rempe, Davis  and Guibas, Leonidas J.}, title = {A point-cloud deep learning framework for prediction of fluid flow fields on irregular geometries}, journal = {Physics of Fluids},
       volume = {33},